-As a manager you will come across one or more poor performers at some point in your career.
-This is never a fun part of being a manager but an essential one.
-Poor performers not only affect their own work, they also impact on their team, their manager, their peers, the business, and ultimately, your customers.
+As a manager, you will come across one or more poor performers at some point in your career.
+This is never a fun part of being a manager, but managing poor performance is an essential ability.
+Poor performers not only affect their own work, but they also impact their team, their manager, their peers, the business, and ultimately—your customers.

-Poor performance can be either behavioural or technical.
+Poor performance can be either technical or behavioural.

-- Failure to consistently produce satisfactory quality or quantity of work
+- Consistent failure to produce satisfactory quality or quantity of work

 - Failure to complete tasks or work within deadlines

-- Lack of knowledge or skills to adequately perform role
+- Lack of knowledge or skills to adequately perform the role

 - Failure to follow standard procedures or processes